Further information#

 In Python it is possible to write statements that are ignored using the # symbol.
 This creates something called a “comment”.
 For example:

-import sympy as sym # Importing the sympy library using the alias sym
+import sympy as sym # Importing the sympy library using an alias

 Comments like these often do not add to the readability of the code.
 In fact they can make the code less readable or at worse confusing [Martin, 2009].

-In this section of the book there is in fact no need for comments like this as we are mainly using tools that are well documented.
-Furthermore when using Jupyter notebooks we can add far more to the readbility of the code by adding prose alongside our code instead of using small brief inline comments.
+In this section of the book there is in fact no need for comments like this as you are mainly using tools that are well documented.
+Furthermore when using Jupyter notebooks you can add far more to the readability of the code by adding prose alongside our code instead of using small brief inline comments.

 This does not mean that readability of code is not important.